sergiibielskyi/parking/README.md

   11. Configure Teams channel for notification

-  13. Build Logic App with routing
+  12. Build Logic App with routing

-  14. Testing the application and notification